martuy25/InfoSec-Article-Crawler/README.md

 - BeautifulSoup
 - Requests

-## Main.py
+## Key Functions
-- main.py is the main script that orchestrates the scraping and storage process.
-It defines the following functions:

-- grab_Krebs_articles: This function retrieves the HTML content of the Krebs on Security website.
-- parse_Krebs_articles: This function parses the HTML content of the Krebs on Security website to extract article titles, URLs, summaries, tags, and dates.
-- store_Krebs_articles: This function stores the extracted Krebs on Security articles in a database.
-- grab_hacker_news_articles: This function retrieves the HTML content of the Hacker News website.
+- grab_Krebs_articles and grab_hacker_news_articles: These functions fetch the content of the respective websites.
-- parse_hacker_news_article: This function parses the HTML content of the Hacker News website to extract article titles and URLs.
+- parse_Krebs_articles and parse_hacker_news_articles: These functions extract relevant information from the fetched content, such as titles, URLs, summaries, and tags.
-- store_hacker_news_articles: This function stores the extracted Hacker News articles in a database.
+- store_Krebs_articles and store_hacker_news_articles: These functions store the extracted article data in the database.
-- search_Krebs_articles: This function searches for articles in the database that contain a given keyword.
-- search_hacker_news_articles: This function searches for articles in the database that contain a given keyword.

-## article_script.py
-- article_script.py contains helper functions that are used by main.py:

-- grab_Krebs_articles: This function retrieves the HTML content of a website using the requests library.
-- grab_hacker_news_articles: This function retrieves the HTML content of a website using the urllib library.
-- parse_Krebs_articles: This function parses HTML content using the BeautifulSoup library.
-- parse_hacker_news_article: This function parses HTML content using the BeautifulSoup library.
-- store_Krebs_articles: This function creates and executes SQL statements to store articles in a database.
-- store_hacker_news_articles: This function creates and executes SQL statements to store articles in a database.
-- search_Krebs_articles: This function creates and executes SQL statements to search for articles in a database.
-- search_hacker_news_articles: This function creates and executes SQL statements to search for articles in a database.
+- search_Krebs_articles and search_hacker_news_articles: These functions allow you to search for articles based on keywords in the title, summary, or tags.